mithrandyr/SimplyXD/Docs/Add-XdDocumentProvider.md

 ```

 ### -InputMetaData
-MetaData structure to be used with the Contract - should not be specified
+The required Input MetaData for the Provider

 ```yaml
 Type: String